Consent and Disclosure Form

 By signing below and giving consent to keep your contact details on our appointment system and to email you – text you with psychoeducational materials and reminders about your therapy appointments.
 Your contact details will be kept electronically with a password and will be deleted after a month of finishing therapy.
 Furthermore, you are authorising Joseph Poullis to be involved in your therapy and share confidential information as outlined above.

 I have read and understand this information.
-I understand I can revoke my consent at any time during my rehabilitation by writing to Joseph Poullis, Dale View, Park Road, High Barnet EN5 5SF.
+I understand I can revoke my consent at any time during my rehabilitation by writing to Venkat, Dale View, Park Road, High Barnet EN5 5SF.

 Name (block letters)